one1lion/maui-blazor-web-template/README.md

 # Introduction

 Visual Studio project templates are a great way to quickly create consistent projects.
-This template follows the same project structure outlined in the [general documentation](https://dev.azure.com/rmits/_git/Documentation?path=/ReadmeSections/Project-Structure-Info.md&version=GBmain&_a=preview).
 This solution is intended to be used to install the MAUI and Blazor Web Combined Template project type.

 # Setup
 This project was setup following [Microsoft Documentation](https://docs.microsoft.com/en-us/visualstudio/ide/creating-project-and-item-templates?view=vs-2022) on creating project templates.
 It includes the following projects: